 As a rule of thumb, you’ll want to track down the restaurants that cater to locals.
 Many of the street food stalls don’t even have names as they are just set up on the corner of the street.
 Once you find one of these hidden gems, you won’t want to eat anywhere else!

-One of the best places for street food in Playa del Carmen is at the corner of Calle 40 and Avenida 30 by Super Aki grocery store.
-Every night there are 10+ food vendors selling all sorts of Mexican street food for you to try.
+One of the best places for street food in Playa del Carmen is at the corner of Calle 40 and Avenida 30 by the Super Aki grocery store.
+Every night 10+ food vendors are selling all sorts of Mexican street food for you to try.
 Make sure to bring small bills and pesos.

 The Mexican fusion food at Alux is also just as impressive as the unique venue itself.
 From the menu, choose between dishes like Duck Magret Fantasy, Luscious Beef Steak, and King Crab Devotion.